Neurodiversity: A Training for Mental Health Professionals

 Multidisciplinary Neuro-affirming Approach to Care

-Jenny Korteum, MS, CCC-SLP and Brenna Hoisington, MS, CCC-SLP
+Jenny Kortuem, MS, CCC-SLP and Brenna Hoisington, MS, CCC-SLP

 In this session, participants will explore a neuro-affirming developmental model of care that emphasizes individual differences in communication, sensory processing, emotional regulation, motor movement, sleep and breathing, and eating and digestion.
 We will delve into how these differences impact behavior and provide an introduction to a bottoms-up approach for understanding each person’s unique neurological design.
 Additionally, we will discuss our holistic model of care, highlighting the significance of a multidisciplinary collaborative team in addressing these unique needs.
 Join us to gain valuable insights and practical strategies for enhancing care for individuals with diverse developmental profiles.